-The Global Relations staff members shape and articulate the University of North Carolina at Chapel Hill’s global activity through support of partnerships and linkages, communications, academic and cultural programming, and exhibitions.
+The Global Relations team shapes and promotes the University of North Carolina at Chapel Hill’s global identity through support of partnerships and linkages, communications, academic and cultural programming, and exhibitions.
 The office works closely with units across campus to establish agreements with partner institutions; assist incoming and outgoing international visitors and delegations; maintain the UNC Global website, social media channels and promotions; and host global events and exhibitions in the FedEx Global Education Center, on campus and worldwide.
 Global Relations is also a resource for UNC units on international relations and protocol.
 The Global Relations offices are located on the first floor of the FedEx Global Education Center in Suite 1200, adjacent to the Nelson Mandela Auditorium.

 Katie Bowler Young

 Katie Bowler Young joined UNC Global as Director of Global Relations in 2011, leading the office as a member of the Chief International Officer’s leadership team and overseeing global communications, international partnerships, cultural programming, and high-profile international events.
 She has more than 20 years of experience in communications, with demonstrated expertise in thought leadership, executive communications, internal and external relations, and community relations.
 Young is also senior editor of Carolina Passport, a magazine produced through an internship program in her office.